-The vessels Janet Keefe makes are captivatingly smooth, organic and undulating.
+The vessels Janet Keefe makes are soothingly smooth, organic and undulating.
 She has developed her own individual style of coiling and surface treatment that

 This hands-on class is aimed for those with some prior experience working with clay.
 All materials will be provided and your work will be bisque fired at LOAM.
 Please note that this workshop will welcome a maximum of 10 participants.